The best songwriting books are the ones you actually read and apply what you learn.

 The Songwriter’s Workshop: Melody by Jimmy Kachulis

-Writing melodies deserves careful focus.
-The workshop format of The Songwriter's Workshop: Melody is a smart solution.
-You'll be taken through a clear progression of melodic ideas and techniques.
+Writing melodies deserve careful focus.
+The workshop format of The Songwriter’s Workshop: Melody is an intelligent solution.
+You’ll be taken through a clear progression of melodic ideas and techniques.

 If you want a system for writing melodies, read The Songwriter’s Workshop: Melody.